 What you need to know

-- Ask your GP to refer you to a specialist who is part of a multidisciplinary team.
+- Every person with a suspected or diagnosed cancer should be referred to a specialist who is a member of a multidisciplinary team.

 - All specialists listed on Canrefer are members of a multidisciplinary team.